enf644/ax/README.md

 # Ax
-The Ax is a software for building and running workflow applications.
+**The Ax is a software for building and running workflow applications.**

-If you need to automate something, you do it by drag-n-drop using Ax form, grids, workflow constructors.
+If you are still using spreadsheets and email to manage your work, use Ax to automate it!

+Create workflow app using **form, grids and workflow** constructors.

-Or you by installing one of the dozens (actually not yet) existing workflow applications, such as:
+Or install one of the dozens *[actually not yet]* existing workflow applications from **Ax Marketplace**, such as:
 - RFC request
 - Facility Access Request
 - Estimation queries